 - 1. If a domain becomes unbound (usually when the server crashes or is overloaded), the ypbind daemon broadcasts again to find another server. - 2.
 To force a client to bind to a specific server, use the ypset command. - 3.
 To find out which server a client is bound to, use the ypwhich command. - 4.
-If the /var/vp/binding/domainname/vpservers file exists, vpbind will attempt to contact the servers listed in that file before broadcasting.
+If the /var/yp/binding/domainname/ypservers file exists, ypbind will attempt to contact the servers listed in that file before broadcasting.
 The file should contain a list of server IP addresses, one per line. - 5.
 By default, the NIS client will wait indefinitely for the NIS server, during which time, logins to the client system are not possible.
 It is possible, however, to limit the length of this wait.
-If the YPBIND MAXWAIT environment variable is set (usually in /etc/environment) before the ypbind daemon is started, this value (in seconds) will limit the amount of time the NIS client will wait for the NIS server.
+If the YPBIND\MAXWAIT environment variable is set (usually in /etc/environment) before the ypbind daemon is started, this value (in seconds) will limit the amount of time the NIS client will wait for the NIS server.
 If this limit is exceeded, the client behaves as if NIS were unavailable and continues using local files.
-This will allow local logins, such as root.
+This will allow local logins, such as root. - 6.
+If a domain becomes unbound and it is listed in the /var/yp/binding/domainnanme/ypservers file, by default ypbind daemon attempts to contact the server that is currently down; however, if the YPBIND\SKIP environment variable is set to 1 (usually set in the /etc/environment file) before the ypbind daemon is started, the server that is currently down will not be contacted again.

-- S Runs the ypbind daemon in a secure mode on privileged communications ports. -ypset Indicates the local host accepts ypset commands from local or remote hosts. -ypsetme Indicates that the local host accepts ypset commands only from the local host.
+-s Runs the ypbind daemon in a secure mode on privileged communications ports. -ypset Indicates the local host accepts ypset commands from local or remote hosts. -ypsetme Indicates that the local host accepts ypset commands only from the local host.
 This flag overrides the -ypset flag if both are specified.

-- 1. If neither the -vpset or -vpsetme flags are specified, the local host rejects all vpset commands from all hosts.
+- 1. If neither the -ypset or -ypsetme flags are specified, the local host rejects all ypset commands from all hosts.
 This is the most secure mode because the NIS server cannot change. - 2.
 If neither the -ypset or -ypsetme flags are specified, the local host rejects all ypset commands from all hosts.
 This is the most secure mode because the NIS server cannot change.
 However, if no NIS servers exist on the networks directly connected to the client machine, then the -ypsetme flag must be used and the NIS server should be specified with the ypset command.